Calendar

 Winter Solstice

-The winter solstice, or Yule, is dedicated to Odin and is normally celebrated only with close family members.
+The winter solstice, or Midwinter, is dedicated to Odin and is normally celebrated with close family members.
 A pyre is lit outdoors and kept alive throughout the longest night of the year.
 Families gather by the fire and cook food on skewers, drink spiced hot mead, and tell stories late into the night.